Rathfran Friary: History

 The friary at Rathfran was founded in 1274, purportedly by a de Exeter, possibly Stephen de Exeter or Richard de Exeter or William de Burgo.
 In the 15th Century some of the lancet windows in the south wall were built up, and at the same time a separate aisle was added and the nave partially rebuilt.

 In the Yellow Book of Lecan (c.
 1391–1401), Giolla Íosa Mór Mac Fir Bhisigh refers to the priory as Raith Branduibh as Bind Cluig, "Brandubh’s Fort of the Sweet Bells."

 In 1438 indulgences were granted to those who could donate money to allow the building of a refectory and bell-tower.
 In 1458 it was reported that the friary was impoverished and reduced by wars and other disasters.
 Donatus Ó Conchobhair, Bishop of Killala 1461–67, was formerly a friar at Rathfran.

-In February 1513, Edmond Burke, then ruler of Conmhaícne Cuile, was murdered at Rathfran, violating the sanctuary, by Theobald Reagh and Edmund Ciocarach, sons of Edmond's brother Walter Burke.
+In February 1513, Edmond Burke, then ruler of Conmhaicne Cuile, was murdered at Rathfran, violating the sanctuary, by Theobald Reagh and Edmund Ciocarach, sons of Edmond's brother Walter Burke.

 It was dissolved in 1577 and granted to Thomas de Exeter, and burned by Richard Bingham's army in 1590; the land was granted to William Taaffe in 1596.
 Friars lived in the area into the 18th century.